swiss-art-research-net/crmcpr/README.md

 ## CRM Creative Process Representation Repository Description ##

+__This repository is now superceded by https://github.com/swiss-art-research-net/cpro.
+CRMcpr has become CPRo and is developed, as of version 2.0, in the new repository.
+The present repository will no longer be updated.
+Please follow the link to the new repository to get all future updates to this ontology.__

 This repository exists to provide a point of access for users to download the stable releases of the Creative Process Representation (CRMcpr).

 This repository is maintained through a collaboration between: